Mouvement Art Capsules

 A house, a family, 60 years.
 The room soaked in memories, emotions, experiences, routines, rituals.
 The house stays, the people leave, the things disappear, the traces fade.
 The memory loses its material anchor and now needs a new home

+In a world increasingly shaped by instability, examining how the histories, emotions, and rituals embedded in our surroundings slowly dissipate as their physical anchors vanish feels urgent.
+HAUS explores this process on the occasion of the liquidation of dancer Camila von Hein’s grandmother’s house.
 What happens when memory — along with the experiences, rituals, and futures it carries — loses its material anchor?
-When the furniture, paintings and walls that once held certain sensations gradually crumble.
+When the furniture, paintings, and walls that once held certain sensations gradually crumble.
 And with them, the certainty of permanence.
-These are the questions that dancer Camila von Hein and filmmaker Vincent Jondeau address in their video “capsule” HAUS, on the occasion of the liquidation of her grandmother’s house.
-The space itself holds traces — memories infused into the walls, the furniture, the air.
-Even emptied of its inhabitants, the house seems to breathe its past, making it present once more for those who enter.
-Through the medium of movement art and film, they attempt to capture the process of spectralization at work in this space emptied of its humans.
+Through the medium of movement art, sound and film, they attempt to capture the process of spectralization at work in this space emptied of its humans.
 The walls and objects still physically there gradually discharge the energies and vibrations they contain under the camera’s gaze, while the dancer’s body incorporates a memorial substance destined to become blurred and permeable.

 error: Content is protected !!